 We now have large quantities of heirloom, paste, and cherry tomatoes and they are soooo good - come with your bushel baskets!
-We have lots of cucumbers, basil, green beans, kale and collards, summer squash, soon beets, We are just starting to get: shelling peas, okra, eggplant, chard, tomatillos and ground cherries.
-Still waiting on the sweet corn, peppers, and raspberries.
+We have lots of cucumbers, basil, green beans, kale and collards, summer squash, and beets, We also have shelling peas, okra, eggplant, chard, tomatillos, ground cherries and sweet corn.
+Very close to having peppers and raspberries.

-BEANS Lots and lots.
-We have the French haricot vert (a delicious slender green bean) available now.
-Soon we will have heirloom shelling beans and miles and miles of Kentucky Wonder green beans.
+BEANS We have the French haricot vert (a delicious slender green bean) available along with heirloom shelling beans, and miles and miles of Kentucky Wonder green beans.

-BEETS Another week or so until we can harvest this second batch of pink and white striped Chioggia and Detroit Dark Red beets.
+BEETS Pink and white striped Chioggia and Detroit Dark Red beets.

-CUCUMBERS and SUMMER SQUASH Lots and lots of pickling cucumber, zucchini, and adorable yellow pattypan.
+CUCUMBERS Lots and lots of pickling and lemon cucumbers.

 FLOWERS Zinnias, snapdragons, yarrow, sunflowers, salvia, and strawflowers all are lovely and ready to pick now.

 GREENS: KALE, CHARD, and COLLARDS Lots and lots of these nutritious green leaves.

 HERBS: Basil, chives, dill, rosemary, sage.
 All available and ready to pick.

 PEPPERS Many varieties, mostly sweet but some hot.
 Most are still green with some beginning to turn red.